 Although one of the smallest Houses in the school Kennedy's has enjoyed great success and has won the greatly coveted House Shield several times.
 Mr Kerslake bases the House's success on the philosophy that every boy in the House has a contribution to make and encourages everyone to be involved so that they can enjoy the success that one another achieves.

 Kennedy's prides itself on being a true all-rounder House.
 Academic excellence is pursued but more important is the emphasis that every boy in the House gives of his best effort so that he is able to reach his potential during his time at Aldenham.
 Beyond academia, Kennedians also enjoy success in sport, music and drama.
+Emphasis is placed on pride in the orange and black tie, the need to work hard to achieve and the need to demonstrate resilience to move forward.

 The House also owes much to its team of tutors who are there to support and monitor the boys' academic progress.
 They will be the first to address the boys about any concerns that may have arisen and are there to support them in any way that they can so that the experience of Aldenham is an enjoyable and productive one.